-Rarely at the top of the list to visit and stuck in the shadow of other Austrian cities, setting out to explore all the things to do in Linz that stem from the city’s creative arts scene might well change your perceptions about how much there is to see, and love, about Austria’s third-largest city.
+Rarely at the top of the list to visit and stuck in the shadow of other Austrian cities, setting out to find all the things to do in Linz that stem from the city’s creative arts scene might well change your perceptions about how much there is to love about Austria’s third-largest city.

-A city proud to describe itself as future-orientated, Linz has transformed over the decades by continuously embracing change, and it soon becomes apparent that the arts form the very core of its identity.
+A city proud to describe itself as future-orientated, Linz has transformed over the decades by continuously embracing change.
+It soon becomes apparent that the arts form the very core of its identity.

 Historically, Linz grew from the Roman fortification of Lentia to a flourishing town in the 15th century, home to Habsburg Emperor Frederick III, but is largely defined by its 17th-century Old Town quaintness and wealthy steel industry status.
-It’s a Danube river city whose artistic revival was first ignited in darker days when Hitler wanted to restructure and use it as a core European base and rebuild as the main cultural centre of the Third Reich.
+It’s a Danube river city whose artistic revival was first ignited in darker days when Hitler wanted to restructure and use it as a core European base and rebuild it as the main cultural centre of the Third Reich.

 Today, Linz has evolved into a designated European Capital of Culture (2009) and a UNESCO Media Arts City.
 It has grown to become home to educational institutions and research facilities involved in the development and understanding of media art and digital culture and further established itself as a European centre for social innovation and artistic enterprise.

-I quickly saw beyond the pastel hues which come to define old Austrian towns, and in three days I was able to indulge in the multi-layers of artistic flair here.
-Where contemporary arts seamlessly blend with the city’s historic structures, dispersing amongst them cultural hubs, funky hangouts and artistic business ventures.
+Beyond the pastel hues which come to define old Austrian towns, are the city’s multi-layers of artistic flair here.
+Where contemporary arts seamlessly blend with the city’s historic structures to form a collection of cultural hubs, funky hangouts and artistic business ventures.

-- 1.1 Linz History in Architecture – Old Town and Castle
+- Stroll Linz Old Town – History in Architecture

-- 1.2 Enjoy the Creative Hangouts on the Riverside
+- Enjoy Creative Hangouts on the Linz Danube Riverside

-- 1.3 Visit the City’s Core Visual Arts Centres
+- Visit Linz Museums and Core Visual Arts Centres

-- 1.4 Eat Linzer Torte at Jindrak Café
+- Eat Original Linzer Torte at Jindrak Café

-- 2 Travel Tips for When You Visit Linz:
+- Travel Tips for When You Visit Linz

 Things to Do in Linz Austria to See it Differently

-On one side of the Danube River is the historic railway line that takes you to the fairy tale castle up on the Pöstlingberg Mountain to the Pöstlingberg Pilgrimage Basilica that overlooks the city.
+On one side of the Danube River is the historic railway line that takes you to the fairy tale castle on the Pöstlingberg Mountain to the Pöstlingberg Pilgrimage Basilica that overlooks the city.
 On the other are the preserved minty greens, soft blues, butter yellows and delicate pink facades of the Old Town with its avenues of flagstones and archways.

-They are simply some of the lovingly restored showpieces incorporated within the city’s contemporary expansion.
+The lovingly restored showpieces are incorporated within the city’s contemporary expansion.

-It’s along the river bank that I visited the bold-edged glass structures housing two of the city’s core arts centres.
-The visual media and technology-focused Ars Electronica Centre, which focuses on digital issues of the future (and whose ‘FutureLab’ research unit is a worldwide top 10 media laboratory), and the modern art collection that fills the Lentos Kunstmuseum.
+Along the river bank, I visited the bold-edged glass structures housing two of the city’s core arts centres.
+The visual media and technology Ars Electronica Centre, which focuses on digital issues of the future (and whose ‘FutureLab’ research unit is a worldwide top 10 media laboratory), and the modern art collection that fills the Lentos Kunstmuseum.